H2CO3/Sparkling/doc/jsapi.md

  - `compileExpr()` works similarly to `compile()`, but it treats the source text as an expression, not as a top-level program nor a statement.
- - `backtrace()` returns an array of strings that contain the names of the functions on the call stack at the last runtime error.
+ - `backtrace()` returns an array of objects describing the state of the call stack at the last runtime error.
+Each object corresponds to one stack frame.
+Stack frame objects have the following keys:
+	 - `function`: the name of the function of which the stack frame this object identifies.
+	 - `file`: the name of the file in which the function is defined, or "???" if unknown.
+	 - `line`: the line in `file` where the runtime error occurred.
+	 - `column`: the position of character in `line` where the error occurred.
+	 - `address`: the VM address of the runtime error relative to the translation unit of the function
  - `getGlobal(name)` returns the Sparkling global value with name `name`, or `undefined` if it was not found.
  - `setGlobal(name, value)` sets the global named `name` to value `value`.